Brett Yormark Declares Big 12 is ‘Open for Business’ - NewsBreak

 The chief operating officer and co-CEO of Roc Nation Unified was also the COO of the Brooklyn Nets and Barclays Center, giving him experience as both a team executive and as the leader of an organization that helps athletes manage their brand.

-The Roc Nation experience could help him and the Big 12 navigate the NIL space, an area where Yormark admits the league might need to take a bigger role in.
+The Roc Nation experience could help him and the Big 12 navigate the NIL space, an area where Yormark admits the league might need to take a bigger role.

 The Nets and Barclays Center experience has allowed him to build relationships with both ESPN and FOX, potential suitors for a new media rights deal.
 Both networks have various rights deals with the Big 12 right now.

 “I'm a big fan of what they do,” Yormark said.
-“They're the best in the business, and I look forward to, at the right time, engaging with them on meaningful conversations.”
+“They're the best in the business, and I look forward to, at the right time, engaging with them in meaningful conversations.”

 One of those recommendations could be related to Big 12 expansion, in the wake of USC’s and UCLA’s move to the Big Ten in 2024.